-- (a) the Option Plan of the Company, the full text of which is set forth in Schedule "B" of the management information circular of the Company dated April 9, 2021, is hereby ratified and approved; - (b) all outstanding Options granted under the Option Plan prior to the date hereof are hereby ratified and approved; and - (c) any one director or officer of the Company be and is hereby authorized and directed to execute and deliver for and in the name of and on behalf of the Company, whether under its corporate seal or not, all such certificates, instruments, agreements, documents and notices and to do all such other acts and things as in such person's opinion as may be necessary or desirable for the purpose of giving effect to these resolutions."
+- (a) the Option Plan of the Company, the full text of which is set forth in Schedule "B" of the Information Circular dated March 24, 2023, is hereby ratified and approved; and - (b) any one director or officer of the Company be and is hereby authorized and directed to execute and deliver for and in the name of and on behalf of the Company, whether under its corporate seal or not, all such certificates, instruments, agreements, documents and notices and to do all such other acts and things as in such person's opinion as may be necessary or desirable for the purpose of giving effect to these resolutions."

-Proxies received in favour of management will be voted in favour of the Option Plan Resolution, unless the shareholder has specified in the proxy that his or her Common Shares are to be voted against the Option Plan Resolution.
+Proxies received in favour of management will be voted in favour of the Option Plan Resolution, unless the shareholder has specified in the Proxy that his or her Common Shares are to be voted against the Option Plan Resolution.